top of page

 nanda-green-5YvHy6-O5bU-unsplash.jpg

-Kara Niccum, M.S., LMFT, LADC is an Institute for Creative Mindfulness (ICM) Adjunct Faculty; ICM is an EMDR International Association (EMDRIA) approved provider of EMDR therapy training.
-ICM’s curriculum is designed by master EMDR clinician and author Jamie Marich, Ph.D., LPCC-S, LICDC-CS, RMT.
+Kara Niccum, M.S., LMFT, LADC is an EMDR International Association (EMDRIA) Approved Trainer and an Institute for Creative Mindfulness (ICM) Faculty Licensee.
+ICM’s EMDRIA approved curriculum is designed by master EMDR clinician and author Jamie Marich, Ph.D., LPCC-S, RMT.

-Train with Kara Niccum, a fellow Oklahoman who is embedded within the Oklahoma EMDR landscape and knows and loves Oklahoma.
+Thank you for considering training with Kara Niccum, a fellow Oklahoman who is embedded within the Oklahoma EMDR landscape and knows and loves Oklahoma!
 Out-of-state trainees are always welcome!
 Public and private/agency training options available.
 Public trainings are offered each January (Part I) and April (Part II).
 Complete this form and request to be added to a first-to-know list for future training dates.

 ifcm.PNG